 Oh, Basecamp 3.
-You are a gift from the high heavens.
+You are every marketing agency's gift from the high heavens.
 When you were discovered in that computer-sized bassinet along the riverside, all of life stopped to bask in your glory.
 Jaws dropped.
 People turned to each other and questioned how they ever managed to work on projects before your time.

 Okay, I exaggerate the point for dramatic effect.
 But, the important thing is this: Basecamp 3 is the best project management tool.
 Ever.

 It’s more transparent than a polar bear’s hair (yes, their hair is transparent).
 It’s more transparent than a window pane.
 It’s more transparent than ZBLAN (the most transparent material in the world).